J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 $$\frac{\cot\theta_2}{\cot\theta_1}=\frac{\epsilon_1}{\epsilon_2}$$
 - The magnitudes of $\bm{P}$ and $\bm{E}$ of a dielectric body in an external field is heavily dependent on shape

-- Dielectric sphere in a uniform field:
+- Example: Dielectric sphere in a uniform field:
 	- Uniform electric field in sphere
 	- Sphere is polarised and acts as a dipole
 	- From solving Laplace's equation and applying the appropriate boundary conditions:
 $$\bm{E}_\text{in}=\frac{3}{\epsilon+2}\bm{E}_0$$

-### Energy density in dielectrics
+## Energy density in dielectrics
 - The same formula for energy from $\rho$ and $V$ applies:
 $$U=\frac{1}{2}\int d^3\bm{r}\,\rho(\bm{r})V(\bm{r})$$
 - Following a similar derivation as above: